Printer Friendly

 • Inform patient that excessive fluid loss (as from sweating, vomiting, or diarrhea) and inadequate fluid intake increase risk of light-headedness (especially in hot weather).

-• Tell patient to avoid salt substitutes containing potassium and herbs.
+• Tell patient to avoid salt substitutes containing potassium.

 • Advise female patient to tell prescriber if she is pregnant.
 Caution her not to take drug during third trimester or when breastfeeding.